-17 What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker who does not have a right to work in the jurisdiction?
+What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker who does not have a right to work in the jurisdiction?

-Every US employer must verify the identity and work eligibility of every worker hired to perform services in the United States since 6 November 1986.
-The verification must be completed on Form I-9 within three business days of hire and maintained during the employment of the worker and for a period of time after separation or termination.
-Employers who fail to undertake verification of workers' identity and employment authorisation may face serious civil fines and, increasingly, criminal penalties.
+Every US employer must verify the identity and work eligibility of every employee hired to perform services in the United States since 6 November 1986.
+The verification must be completed on Form I-9 within three business days of hire and maintained during the employment of the employee and for a period of time after separation or termination.
+Employers who fail to undertake verification of employees' identity and work authorisation may face serious civil fines and, increasingly, criminal penalties.
 The Immigration and Customs Enforcement agency of the Department of Homeland Security may conduct audits and raids of employers to determine whether verification is taking place.

-Foreign nationals who work without appropriate authorisation in the United States may face difficulty receiving future immigration benefits, such as permanent residence, or, in egregious cases, may be removed from the United States and barred from returning for a certain period.
-Also, the US government offers employers the use of an electronic verification database known as E-Verify.
+Foreign nationals who work without appropriate authorisation in the United States may face difficulty receiving future immigration benefits such as permanent residence or, in egregious cases, may be removed from the United States and barred from returning for a certain period.
+Also, the US government offers employers the use of the E-Verify electronic verification database.
 Use of E-Verify is currently optional for most US employers, except for certain federal government contractors and companies doing business in certain states.